kitkatod/dDungeon/README.md

       - Allow file deletion: **true**
     - FileCopy
       - Allow copying files: **true**
+    - While
+      - Max Loops: **0** (OR, just a **REALLY** high number...
+This is due to using a task based FloodFill algorithm when backfilling areas around the Dungeon.
+If you run into void spaces around the Dungeon and this isn't **0**, it's probably too low...)
 - **If not using the provided dungeon schematics, you're done installing!
 Otherwise:**
 -  Save all contents of "schematics" folder to "/plugins/Denizen/schematics".